SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 26 December, 2023 at 23:34:12
+# Last Refreshed - 27 December, 2023 at 23:34:20
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>Afternoon Ride</b>
+<b>250-295 Zwift - Pacer Group Ride: Flat Route in Watopia with Maria</b>

-which happened on 26 December, 2023 at 15:22:19
+which happened on 27 December, 2023 at 06:22:34

-Which is 0 years, 0 months, 0 days, 8 hours and 11 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 17 hours and 11 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/10440042261
+You can see it here https://www.strava.com/activities/10443125707

 ## Number of Rides
 How many rides have I done each year?